dxmar25/myF1Project/README.md

 # myF1Project
-This project was created to make an automated graph, using Python, that shows the distance margins in the top 3 finishers to scale.
-The code is on another laptop that I have yet to transfer to this Git repository.
+This project was created to make an automated graph, using Python, specifically Pyplot and BeautifulSoup, that shows the distance margins in the top 3 finishers in an F1 race to scale.
+It automatically pulls information from the F1 website using BeautifulSoup and then plots appropriate data using Pyplot.